lyndychivs/Wizdle/README.md

 sport
 ```

+# 📨 Wizdle.ApiService
+The Wizdle Api Service contains a deployable API instance of the Wizdle library.

+More information can be found [here](https://github.com/lyndychivs/Wizdle/tree/master/Wizdle.ApiService)

 # 🪟 Wizdle.Windows
 The Wizdle Windows application allows us to access all the functionality of the Wizdle library via a GUI.